mrvivekkumar7171/creditcard/README.md

 - GitHub Action : CI/CD

 - Visit Actions>New Workflow>select a workflow>click on Configure>take inspiration to create your .yml file for ci/cd
+- Visit https://github.com/aws-actions to know about the latest actions of aws

 creditcard
 ==============================